 The NASSA pledge

 Newham All Star Sports Academy (NASSA) is fully committed to safeguarding and promoting the well-being of all its members.
 The club believes that it is important that members, coaches, administrators and parents associated with the club should, at all times, show respect and understanding for the safety and welfare of others.
-Members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with Natasha Hart (Chief Executive) or Kelvin Chris Facey (Head Coach of NASSA Basketball Development).
+Members are encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with Natasha Hart (Chief Executive).

 Code of practice for members

 As a member of Newham All Star Sports Academy (NASSA), you are expected to abide by the following junior code of practice:

 • All members must play within the rules and respect officials and their decisions.